tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/弹性集群指南/Kubernetes 对象管理/Annotation 说明_intl_en.md

 <li>amd</li>
 </ul>
 For more information on configurations supported by different models, see <a href="https://console.cloud.tencent.com/cvm/securitygroup" target="_blank">Resource Specifications</a>.</td>
 <td>No. If you do not specify it, the CPU type is not specified forcibly by default.
-The system will calculate the most suitable specifications according to <a href="https://intl.cloud.tencent.com/document/product/457/36161" target="_blank">Methods for Specifying Resource Specifications</a>.
+The system will calculate the most suitable specifications according to Methods for Specifying Resource Specifications.
 If the calculated specifications are supported by both Intel and AMD, Intel CPUs are preferred.</td>
 </tr>
 <tr>
 <td>eks.tke.cloud.tencent.com/gpu-type</td>